ncatlab/nlab-content/pages/7/0/7/1/1707/content.md

 * R. Brown, P. Higgins, R. Sivera, _Nonabelian algebraic topology_ ([pdf](http://www.bangor.ac.uk/%7Emas010/pdffiles/rbrsbookb-e040609.pdf), [web](http://www.bangor.ac.uk/~mas010/nonab-a-t.html))

-Much of what is called "nonabelian cohomology" in the existing literature concerns the case of nonabelian group cohomology with coefficients in the [[2-group|automorphism 2group]] $AUT(H)$ of some possibly nonabelian group $H$.
+Much of what is called "nonabelian cohomology" in the existing literature concerns the case of nonabelian group cohomology with coefficients in the [[automorphism 2group]] $AUT(H)$ of some possibly nonabelian group $H$.

 This is the topic of [[Schreier theory]].